 Budget medical insurance plans can save money, while still providing quality benefits for you and your family.
-We’ll help you find affordable policies that cover all of your needs at the best available prices.
+We help you find affordable policies that cover all of your needs at the best available prices.
 You can easily apply for coverage online and stay within your financial spending plan.
 During Open Enrollment periods, a federal subsidy can also substantially lower your premium.
 Senior Medicare coverage is offered to most persons that have reached age 65.
 This includes Supplement, Advantage, and Part D prescription drug plans.

-We know the federal government is not very good at maintaining a balanced budget that keeps bills and obligations paid on time.
+Often, the federal government is not very good at maintaining a balanced budget that keeps bills and obligations paid on time.
 However, it’s easier to stay within your healthcare spending guidelines for your household.
-We’ll show you the best ways to save money, including possibly qualifying for financial assistance that can make a dramatic effect on how much you pay.
+We show you the best ways to save money, including possibly qualifying for financial assistance that can make a dramatic effect on how much you pay.
 Purchasing discounted benefits places more of your own money, in your own pocket.
 Maximum out-of-pocket expenses can reduce, and copays and deductibles can become more manageable.

-These inexpensive policies still include rich benefits and major medical coverages to protect against the catastrophic loss.
-In some states, Celtic and Assurant feature high deductible off-Exchange options worth considering.
+These inexpensive policies still include rich benefits and major medical coverage to protect against the catastrophic loss.
+In some states, lesser-known companies feature high deductible off-Exchange options worth considering.
 Although not eligible for federal subsidies, the low premiums and high out-of-pocket limits are attractive to some consumers.
 However, chronic conditions and ongoing expensive medical treatment are situations where a more conventional plan will be much more cost-effective.

 Many states have “Regional” carriers that are based locally and often offer lower deductibles than the larger companies and very attractive rates.
-They are able to negotiate terrific pricing with local health care providers and pass the savings to the consumer.
+They are able to negotiate attractive pricing with local healthcare providers and pass the savings to the consumer.
 Previously, many Co-operatives offered Exchange plan options.
 But many of these companies were saddled with large losses and discontinued their services.

 Since premiums are regulated by the state, we are able to offer the lowest available prices from the carriers.
 But low cost plans often contain slightly different coverages than more comprehensive options, so we feel it is important to fully explain and review any differences, to insure you are applying for the most appropriate policy.
 If a policy costs less, in most cases, there is a reason.